It’s our job to look after the thousands of structures across our network

 Some of our recent works

-We carried out an intensive seven-week engineering project to repair the Victorian-built Lamington Viaduct, which carries the West Coast Mainline over the River Clyde, after flood damage had severely weakened its structure.
+We carried out an intensive seven-week engineering project to repair the Victorian-built Lamington Viaduct, which carries the West Coast Mainline over the River Clyde, after flood damage severely weakened its structure.

 We completed a £17m project in Cheshire to protect the county’s most iconic railway bridges and viaducts from the weather for decades to come, including repairs to brickwork by waterproofing it and removing water stains.